 In this type of masonry, the wall consists of various courses of varying height, but the height of stones in one particular course is the same.

-Polygonal walling (polygonal rubble masonry)
+Polygonal rubble masonry

-In this type of stone, the hammer finished the face to an irregular polygonal shape?
+In this type of stone, the hammer finished the face to an irregular polygonal shape.
 These stones are bedded in the partition to show face joints running irregularly in all directions.

 Two types of polygonal walling may be there.
 The first type of stone was only roughly shaped, resulting in only rough fitting, such work is called a rough pick.
 In the second type, the faces of stones more carefully form so that they fit more closely. such work is called close-pick work.